 Anna Ancher

 Influenced by her travels to Paris, as well as French Impressionism, Anna Ancher (1859–1935) produced vivid interiors and evocative landscape scenes in which light becomes the central figure.
 She is widely celebrated in her homeland yet remains relatively unknown to British audiences.
 The first major exhibition in the UK dedicated to the artist brings together recently discovered paintings from Ancher’s home.
-They are displayed alongside an extensive body of work made throughout the artist’s long career.
+They are on view alongside an extensive body of work made throughout the artist’s long career.
 Overall the exhibition features more than 40 of her paintings.
 Anna Ancher demonstrates the painter’s bold approach to color and radical interpretation of everyday scenes as a truly pioneering modern painter.

-Anna Ancher; Dulwich Picture Gallery, November 4, 2025–March 8, 2026.
+Anna Ancher; Dulwich Picture Gallery.
+November 4, 2025–March 8, 2026.

 Remember: we will be adding entries to this list as art museums announce new 2025 shows!
 Keep checking back …